DFRobot/DFRobot_LoRaWAN_ESP32S3/README.md

-# DFRobot_LoRaWAN
+# DFRobot_LoRaWAN_ESP32S3

-DFRobot_LoRaWAN is an Arduino communication library developed for the DFR1195 node, enabling the node to communicate with the gateway using the LoRaWAN 1.0.3 protocol stack.
+DFRobot_LoRaWAN_ESP32S3 is an Arduino communication library developed for the DFR1195 node, enabling the node to communicate with the gateway using the LoRaWAN 1.0.3 protocol stack.
 It also integrates the DFRobot_LoRaRadio library, allowing for LoRa point-to-point communication between nodes.

 ## Product Link